-January 5, 2011
+June 27, 2011

-Thank you for the opportunity to comment on the U.S. House of Representatives Financial Statement Audit for fiscal year 2009.
-We have reviewed and concur with the two material weaknesses and two significant deficiencies and the corresponding recommendations contained in the report.
+Thank you for the opportunity to comment on the U.S. House of Representatives Financial Statement Audit for fiscal year 2010.
+We have reviewed and concur with the two material weaknesses and one significant deficiency and the corresponding recommendations contained in the report.
 The Chief Administrative Office (CAO) provided responses during the audit process for each of the specific findings.
 Brief summaries of our actions related to these issues are outlined below.

 Weakness 1 - The CAO has contracted with a professional services firm to establish and implement an internal controls program over financial reporting to ensure that controls are documented, designed, implemented, and operating effectively.
-The initial program implementation is scheduled to be completed by March 31, 2011.
-On-going sustainability and testing efforts will be performed for the remainder of the fiscal year to ensure that as of September 30, 2011, controls are documented, designed, implemented, and operating effectively.
-These actions will establish an internal controls framework relevant to the U.S. House of Representatives based on industry best practices that will be periodically assessed and tested.
+The CAO expects to finalize these efforts by September 30, 2011.
+The results of management's assessment will be included in the fiscal year 2011 management discussion and analysis section of the financial statement audit report.